lae/ansible-role-proxmox/README.md

 You can set realms / domains as authentication sources in the `domains.cfg` configuration file.
 If this file is not present, only the `Linux PAM` and `Proxmox VE authentication server` realms are available.
 Supported types are `pam`, `pve`, `ad` and `ldap`.
+It’s possible to automatically sync users and groups for LDAP-based realms (LDAP & Microsoft Active Directory) with `sync: true`.
 One realm should have the `default: 1` property to mark it as the default:

 ```